Macedonian Renaissance: Literature and education

 By the Macedonian Renaissance, the period also saw a proliferation of literature, such as De Ceremoniis ("The Book of Ceremonies"), which focused on governance, diplomatic interactions with neighboring nations, and other customs of the time.
 Education had also become a priority once again and the University of Constantinople boasted scholars such as Michael Psellus, who wrote the Chronographia, a history of fourteen Byzantine rulers.
-Meanwhile, reforms in law sought to limit the power and growth of large land owners by the formation of trade guilds that allowed the state to control growth as described in the Book of the Eparch.
+Meanwhile, reforms in law sought to limit the power and growth of large landowners by the formation of trade guilds, which allowed the state to control growth, as described in the Book of the Eparch.

-While in science and mathematics, Leo the Mathematician contributed vastly on the subject and he was also known for constructing an optical telegraph from Constantinople to the eastern regions of the empire.
-The building Magnaura in Constantinople had already become a school in 849 and was headed by Leo the Mathematician, whose works are now lost.
+In science and mathematics, Leo the Mathematician contributed vastly on the subject and he was also known for constructing an optical telegraph from Constantinople to the eastern regions of the empire.
+Magnaura, a building in Constantinople, had already become a school in 849 and was headed by Leo the Mathematician, whose works are now lost.

 Encyclopaedism

+Constantine VII (r.
+913-959) the author of the De Administrando Imperio.

-Paul Lemerle introduced the term "encyclopaedism" for this period, to reflect the systematic attempts at ordering and organizing knowledge in all spheres of cultural and administrative activity.
+Paul Lemerle introduced the term "encyclopaedism" for this period to reflect the systematic attempts at ordering and organizing knowledge in all spheres of cultural and administrative activity.
 This activity resulted in the compilation of manuals on court hierarchy and administration (Taktika), military affairs, taxation, agriculture (Geoponika), reference works such as the Suda encyclopaedia and the Bibliotheca, as well as new codifications of Roman law (the Basilika) and regulations in the Book of the Eparch.
 The spirit of the age was exemplified by Emperor Constantine VII Porphyrogennetos, who produced three encyclopaedic manuals: the De Administrando Imperio, De Thematibus, and De Ceremoniis.
 Other notable figures were the polymaths Leo the Mathematician, Patriarch Photios, and Arethas of Caesarea.
 However, as Alexander Kazhdan notes, their "emphasis was not on creativity, but on copying and collecting".